Smooth sailing is just over the horizon

 I hated school when I was a child.
 Oh, I loved learning, but I didn’t find that out until I got to college.
 Because I have ADHD I was easily bored and distracted.
 In 4th grade my teacher sent me to the school psychologist because I was out in space a good deal of the time.
 He pronounced me extremely intelligent, but “lazy.”
 After all, it was 1958, and they didn’t know that much about ADHD.
 My confused and misguided parents believed the remedy was to yell at me and insist I just “buckle down” and work harder.
 My grades were above average until high school when they tanked.
 Today we use the term “Hit the wall.”
 My natural abilities were no match for new strategies to master in subjects such as Latin and algebra (my math teacher’s thick New England accent notwithstanding) and my grades suffered, along with my self-esteem.
 Off I went to the counselor who quizzed me with naïve questions like “You’re so smart, why don’t you just study harder?”
 I found myself mumbling “I don’t know,” but in my head I was thinking “It’s not like I’m doing it on purpose.
 I don’t really enjoy getting yelled at.”

-Somehow I survived and made it to college.
-I discovered I loved learning and I was particularly fascinated by learning about people.
-I had questions about how events and relationships affect us and what goes on in our heads.
+Despite my shortcomings, somehow, I managed to survive school.
+When I was in college, I became interested in how events and relationships affect us and what goes on in our heads.
 I decided to become a psychologist.
-I wanted to help people find better ways to make it through life’s challenges.
-Because of my experiences I knew that people possess tremendous strengths and resources, but they sometimes can’t access them and become stuck.
+I became attracted to helping people find better ways to make it through life’s challenges just as I had done.
+Because of my experiences, I understand that people possess tremendous strengths and resources, but they sometimes can’t access them and become stuck.
 This is where a psychologist comes in.

-Later in life I had a religious epiphany which inspired me to learn more and my learning continues.
+It may also interest you to know that later in life I had a religious epiphany that inspired me to learn more, receive ordination, and continue my learning.
 Now much of my work involves an appreciation for the spiritual dimension of human experience.

 Brief Approach to Therapy